 Philosophy — perhaps the oldest academic discipline — explores enduring fundamental questions about the world and our place in it: What is the ultimate nature of reality?
 What really exists, and what is mere appearance?
 What, if anything, can we genuinely know?
 How are our conscious minds related to our physical bodies?
 What is value, and which values should we adopt?
 What makes for a good or valuable life?
 Are we ever responsible for the actions we perform, or are we merely victims of our environment and our genetic inheritance?
 How should societies be organized?
 How should we understand the relationship between science and religion, or between reason and faith?

 Such questions are not the inventions of philosophers, of course.
 Many of us ponder them as children.
 Yet later we come to ignore them — or simply accept answers to them unreflectively.
 Philosophers, though, strive to keep pondering, and to address these questions as thoroughly as possible through reasoned discussion and argument.

-The Philosophy major prepares students for any profession that requires rigorous and cogent thinking, reasoned argumentation, and clear and persuasive writing.
-Most importantly, the study of philosophy prepares students for a more reflective and examined life — one of deepened awareness and understanding.
+The Philosophy major prepares students for advanced study in philosophy or related fields, as well as for any profession that requires rigorous and cogent thinking, reasoned argumentation, and clear and persuasive writing.
+Most importantly, the study of philosophy prepares students for a more reflective and examined life — one of deepend awareness and understanding.

 The Capstone project in Philosophy is a substantial work of written scholarship that enables students to explore a philosophical problem that is of particular interest to them and to make a scholarly contribution to ongoing discussions of that problem.